mitshell/CryptoMobile/README.md

 ## Disclaimer
-This is delivered for study only: beware that cryptographic material, especially ciphering algorithms are always subject to national regulation.
+This is delivered for study only: beware that cryptographic material, especially ciphering algorithms may be subject to national regulation.
 Moreover, use in real networks and equipments of some of the algorithms provided are subect to agreement / licensing by the GSMA and / or the ETSI: see [GSMA](https://www.gsma.com/aboutus/leadership/committees-and-groups/working-groups/fraud-security-group/security-algorithms)